ufoscout/jporm/readme.txt

       - Create Parent NameSolver (Decorator pattern here is a good choice)
       - The save/update/delete(List) should use the batchUpdate that is way faster than calling simple update (Performance)
       - Add timeout per transaction (should we maintain the timeout per query?)
-      - Move OvalValidator and HibernateValidator to dedicated packages with the correct dependencies
       - Remove JodaTime and add new java8 date types
-      - Moved ehcache to a separate module

 For version 8:
-  - remove now() in save/update/delete methods
-  - delete cascade relations and operations
   - change Spring transaction manager to use TransactionTemplate

 ----------------------------------------------------------------------------